avengerandy/RewriteDagger/README.md

     }
 ```

-This function is difficult to test because it has a built-in PHP function (`header`) that is difficult to perceive input and a PHP language construct (`exit`) that terminates the script execution.
+This function is difficult to test because it has a built-in PHP function (`header`) that is difficult to sense input and a PHP language construct (`exit`) that terminates the script execution.

 To solve this problem, we test it by PHPUnit and RewriteDagger.